 The label will indicate if a pesticide is toxic to bees when the application contacts them directly or by residues.
 Before using the pesticide, look under the “Environmental Hazards” and “Directions for Use” headings for any precautions that need to be taken.
 See the following example.

-Many labels warn against the use of the product on blooming crops by stating “Do not apply to blooming crops or weeds if bees are VISITING in the treatment area.”
-“Visiting the treatment area” refers to bees that may visit the plants after treatment (the bees may or may not be working the crop at the time when the pesticide application is planned) and pertains to products that do show Residual Toxicity**; such products require a higher level of care in avoiding pollinator exposure by not applying them while the crop is in bloom.
-Realize that the application “window” (period when the timing is right) may be reduced due to factors such as extended crop bloom or unfavorable weather conditions (see Pesticide Applicator BMPs).
+Many labels warn against the use of the product on blooming crops by indicating: “Do not apply to blooming crops or weeds if bees are visiting in the treatment area.”
+“Visiting the treatment area” refers to bees that may visit the plants after treatment (the bees may or may not be working the crop at the time when the pesticide application is planned) and pertains to products that display residual toxicity (see Pesticide Toxicity to Bees).
+Such products require a higher level of care in avoiding pollinator exposure by not applying them while the crop, or other plants in the area, are in bloom.
+Realize that the application “window” (the period when the timing is right) may be reduced due to factors such as extended crop bloom or unfavorable weather conditions (see Pesticide Applicator BMPs).
 “Actively visiting the treatment area” refers to bees you see on plants and pertains to products that do not show Residual Toxicity.

-2014 Labeling changes for certain Neonicotinoid Pesticides:
+Labeling for certain Neonicotinoid Pesticides: